 “As I said, he’s not very demanding.
 Now, Shadow.”
 He approached Shadow and placed his hands on his shoulders.
 “I’m sorry all of this is happening, but I promise I’ll sort it out.
 I won’t let any harm come to you.”

-Finch started the car and pulled out of the parking lot.
-“It’ll be about an hour’s drive.
-We don’t have a spare room, unfortunately, but we have a sofa or one of those floor futon mat things you can sleep on.
+“It’ll be about an hour’s drive,” Finch said, starting the engine.
+“We don’t have a spare room, but we have a sofa or a futon mat.
 Tyla and Malyn are already sharing and Adin doesn’t even have a room, so quarters are a little tight.”

 “I’m probably gonna crash as soon as we get back and I don’t see Tyla or Malyn being up any time soon, but Adin literally does not sleep and he doesn’t really leave the house, either, so he’s always around if you need anything.
-Even when we’re working, he’ll be home so you won’t be alone.”
+Even when we’re working, he’ll be home, so you won’t be alone.”

+Another nod.
 Well, this wasn’t a very engaging conversation.
 Finch turned the radio on and flipped through stations until he found some music.

 How were the others going to feel about this sudden addition to their little family?
 There was a chance Shadow wouldn’t be with them for long, but his experience with Luther was that vampires didn’t rush things.
 Or at least Luther didn’t.
 When you had forever, a year probably didn’t feel all that long.